lfpmeloni/python-bootcamp-2024/week-2/notes_week_2.md

 Methods and Attributes: Strings have built-in methods to perform operations; these return new strings rather than modifying the original.

 Indexing: You can access characters in a string using indexing, with 0 being the first position.

+## Day 10

+### Recursive Functions in Python

+Definition:
+A recursive function is a function that calls itself in order to solve a problem.
+It typically breaks down a complex problem into simpler sub-problems of the same type.

+Key Characteristics:
+Base Case: Every recursive function must have at least one base case that stops the recursion.
+This prevents infinite loops and ensures the function eventually terminates.

+Recursive Case: This part of the function calls itself with a modified argument, moving towards the base case.

+Example:
+Here's a simple example that computes the factorial of a number using recursion:

+    def factorial(n):
+        if n == 0 or n == 1:  # Base case
+            return 1
+        else:
+            return n * factorial(n - 1)  # Recursive case

+Example usage:

+    result = factorial(5)  # 5! = 120
+    print(result)  # Output: 120

+Advantages:
+Simplicity: Recursive solutions can be more intuitive and easier to read, especially for problems that naturally fit recursive structures (e.g., tree traversals).

+Conciseness: They can reduce the amount of code needed compared to iterative solutions.

+Disadvantages:
+Performance: Recursive functions can be less efficient due to the overhead of multiple function calls, leading to increased memory usage.

+Stack Overflow: Deep recursion can lead to a stack overflow error if the base case is not reached.

+### Importance of Debugging Recursive Functions

+Why Use a Debugger?
+Visualizing the Call Stack: Recursive functions can create many nested calls.
+A debugger helps you see the call stack, making it easier to understand the flow of execution.

+Tracking Variable States: You can monitor variable values at each level of recursion, helping identify issues.

+Identifying Base Case Issues: A debugger ensures that the base case is reached and prevents infinite recursion.

+Step-by-Step Execution: You can execute code line by line, making it easier to see how recursion unfolds.

+Using the Debugger in Visual Studio Code (VSCode)
+Setup:
+Open VSCode: Launch Visual Studio Code.
+Create a New Python File: Write a recursive function (e.g., factorial).
+Set Up the Debugger:
+Click on the "Run and Debug" icon and create a launch.json file for configurations.
+Set Breakpoints: Click in the gutter next to the line number to set breakpoints for debugging.
+Debugging Controls:

+    Continue (F5): Run until the next breakpoint.
+    Step Over (F10): Execute the next line without stepping into functions.
+    Step Into (F11): Step into the function to see inner workings.
+    Step Out (Shift + F11): Step out of the current function.
+    Restart (Ctrl + Shift + F5): Restart debugging.
+    Stop (Shift + F5): Stop debugging.

+Observations:
+Watch Variables: Monitor variable values at each point.
+Call Stack: Review the order of function calls.
+Debug Console: Evaluate expressions and see outputs during debugging.
+Summary of IDs and Changes in Recursive Functions While debugging recursive functions, you can visualize how each function call affects variable states and how control flows through the recursive structure.
+Understanding these concepts is crucial for effectively debugging recursive logic.